How To Use a Hose-End Sprayer

 Hose-end sprayers are a great tool for spraying liquid garden products.
 You need to know a little bit about how they work or you will undoubtedly have a problem with over or under-applying your products.

-A hose-end sprayer is simply a tool that siphons out products from a bottle and mixes the product with water for easy spraying.
+A hose-end sprayer is simply a tool that siphons out products from a bottle and mixes the product with water for easy spraying .
 All hose-end sprayers designed for use with liquid products (not powders or granules) work in a similar fashion.

 When you turn the sprayer on, water passes through the spray head on top of the bottle and shoots out the other end.
-As the water moves through the top of the spray head, it creates a suction or vacuum that siphons the liquid product up the tube to the top of the spray head.
-There, and not in the bottle, it mixes with the hose water and gets sprayed out.
+A s the water moves through the top of the spray head, it creates a suction or vacuum that siphons the liquid product up the tube to the top of the spray head.
+There, and not in the bottle , it mixes with the hose water and gets sprayed out.
 Most hose-end sprayers have a knob or button that allows you to close off the hole on the siphon tube so you can spray water only if desired.

-The size of the hole underneath the spray head will determine how many ounces (or teaspoons) of liquid product will be siphoned up for every gallon of water that you spray.
+The size of the hole underneath the spray head will determine how many ounces (or teaspoons) of liquid product will be siphoned up for every gallon of water that you spray .
 Sprayers will have either just one hole underneath, or they will have multiple holes (or settings) that you can choose from.

 Adjustable hose-end sprayers have a dial on top that allows you to choose from multiple hole sizes, ranging from as low as 1 teaspoon per gallon to 8 oz per gallon.